spacemeshos/product/svm-wallet.md

 4. Users interact with wallet using smart contract transactions.
 5. Save wallet instance state in SVM storage trie.
 6. Reference Spacemesh desktop wallet should add support for svm-wallet. e.g. users should be able to interact with an svm-wallet instance via the Spacemesh app UI.
+7. Support pre-compiled instances with a pre-set balance, master key(s), and vesting params.
+8. Receive funds from any other wallet or user coin account via a smart contract transaction.

+## Wallet properties
+- Total balance (managed by the wallet)
+- Available balance - funds available for withdrawals.
+- Master key(s) - 1 key for single master, n keys for multi-sig.
+Need to support 2 out of 3 only multi-sig.
+- Vesting enabled - true or false.

+### Vesting Properties
+This properties are set for a vesting-enabled wallet.
+All of these properties must be set at wallet instantiation time and can't be changed later by anyone.

+1. Vesting start timestamp. e.g. a layer # from genesis.
+2. Vesting start amount. e.g. 3000 coins.
+3. Vesting cycle period. e.g. 1 cal month in num of layers
+4. Vesting periodical amount. e.g. 500 coins.

+### Wallet Instantiation

+We need to support 2 main instances types:
+1. Pre-compiled instances: Instances pre-compiled into the SVM storage trie at genesis.
+2. User-instantiated instances: Instances created by users via a smart contract transactions.

+For user-instantiated wallets, all properties must be set at creation time in the instantiation transaction.